-The Center for Students with Disabilities (CSD) at the University of Connecticut is committed to providing reasonable and appropriate accommodations.
-Accommodations and services are available to students attending Storrs and all of the regional campuses including Avery Point, Greater Hartford, Stamford, Torrington, Waterbury and the School of Social Work.
+The Center for Students with Disabilities (CSD) engages in an interactive process with each student and determines accommodations on an individualized, case-by-case, course-by-course basis.
+Depending on the nature and functional limitations of a student’s disability, they may be eligible for reasonable and appropriate accommodations.
+Accommodations and services are available to students attending Storrs and all of the regional campuses including Avery Point, Hartford, Stamford, Waterbury and the School of Social Work.
 Students at the School of Law and School of Medicine should refer to those specific websites for information regarding requesting accommodations.

 If you prefer to register using a paper form, please click here to view and download a Student Information Form.

-- Students are advised to share the documentation guidelines with the appropriate treatment provider who can best describe the nature of the condition for which an accommodation is being requested.
+Students are advised to share the documentation guidelines with the appropriate treatment provider who can best describe the nature of the condition for which an accommodation is being requested.